sadadonline17-oss/DTerminal/README.md

 # 🍃 DTerminal

-A Modern, Customizable Android Terminal Emulator built with Jetpack Compose.
+A Modern and Customizable Android Terminal Emulator built with Jetpack Compose.

 DTerminal is a high-performance terminal emulator designed for Android developers and power users.
 It provides a clean, reactive interface to interact with the system shell (`sh`) or root shell (`su`), featuring a robust architecture and extensive UI customization options.